Tel: (01736) 786900

 Map Ref: SV807066

-Bishop Rock Lighthouse stands on a rock ledge 150 feet long by 50 feet wide, 4 miles west of the Scilly Isles.
+Bishop Rock Lighthouse stands on a rock ledge 150 feet long by 50 feet wide, four miles west of the Isles of Scilly.
 The rocks rise sheer from a depth of 150 feet and are exposed to the full force of the Atlantic Ocean making this one of the most hazardous and difficult sites for the building of a lighthouse.

 On the 19th December 1898 principal keeper John Ball was swept to his death from the rock.
 His body was never found.

 The original light source was an eight wick oil burner with two sets of lenses one above the other which was later altered to an oil vapour lamp using a mantle and in 1973 was altered again when electricity was installed.
 This was followed by the installation of a helideck above the lantern in 1976.
 The top set of lenses were removed and can be seen in The Lighthouse Museum in Penzance.

 Bishop Rock was converted to automatic operation during 1991 with the last keepers leaving the lighthouse on 21st December 1992.
 The Lighthouse is now monitored and controlled from the Trinity House Operations Control Centre at Harwich in Essex.

 Cornish Lighthouses Cornwall's Shipwrecks The Isles of Scilly The Coastal Footpath